light gray lines

 Stripe applies a fee of 2.9% plus 30 cents for every successful transaction, and adds a 1.5% fee for international transactions.
 There’s also an extra 1% fee if the currency needs to be converted.
 PayPal charges 4.4% plus a fixed fee for international transactions, with the percentage varying by country.
 Its currency conversion rate is typically 3-4% above the base exchange rate.

 Compared to Stripe, PayPal generally has higher fees for international transactions and currency conversion.
-Stripe offers a more competitive rate, especially for businesses that process a high volume of payments in the international markets..
+Stripe offers a more competitive rate, especially for businesses that process a high volume of payments in the international markets.

 Is Stripe the best payment gateway?

 Stripe is a leading payment gateway that offers great flexibility, advanced features, and transparent pricing.
 It’s ideal for businesses that need a customizable solution and can handle technical setup.
-However, the best choice depends on your specific needs—PayPal or Square might be simpler alternatives if ease of use or additional features are a priority.

 Is PayPal a payment gateway or processor?